mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

-running our lives, making us believe that access to unlimited amount of irrelevant information, such as fashion, sports events, new make-up products, the opening or closing of a shopping center, the lives of rich and popular people, is exactly what we need.
-Why would we care about, or even try to fix problems in our lives and our own environment, when we are constantly distracted by the news of how other people dress, where they live, what their lives really look like, and so on.
-Many of us think that by not smoking, not using a car or littering, we are protecting the natural environment, but how many of us would actually organize a campaign to clean the town or our neighborhood from all the garbage?
+running our lives, making us believe that access to unlimited amount of irrelevant information, such as fashion, sports events, new make-up products, the opening or closing of a shopping center, the lives of rich and famous people, is exactly what we need.
+Why would we care about, or even try to fix problems in our lives and our own environment, when we are constantly distracted by the news of how other people dress, where they live, what their lives really look like, and so on?
+Many of us think that by not smoking, not using a car, or not littering, we are protecting the natural environment, but how many of us would actually organize a campaign to clean the town or our neighborhood from all the garbage?
 Not many, I am sure.
 What happens in the end is that a very few